DJDanl/cpp-docs.pt-br/docs/mfc/reference/event-maps.md

 ##  <a name="end_event_map"></a>  END_EVENT_MAP

-Use o `END_EVENT_MAP` macro para finalizar a definição do mapa de evento.
+Use a macro END_EVENT_MAP para finalizar a definição do mapa de evento.

 ```cpp
 END_EVENT_MAP()